IlyasFounas/_eskDron/README.md

 _eskDron is a lightweight, local database engine written entirely in C for performance.
 The project is based on a SQL-like query language with low-level execution control in C.

 For now, the database can only be controlled using scripts.
-In the future, a dedicated library named **lib_eskdron** is planned to expose database features through a C API.
+In the future, a dedicated library named **lib_eskdron** is planned to expose database features.
 This library will be developed if _eskDron is used in future C projects.

 A stable beta release is planned for **07/07/2026**.